CARBON REMOVAL

 GREEN BANK

-The primary mission of green banks is to demonstrate to private markets that these projects are capable of securing financing.
-Important principles green banks operate by include: (1) offering financing rather than grants; (2) leverage private investment alongside public investment; and (3) recycle public dollars so as to maximize both investment and the efficiency of each public dollar invested.
+Green Banks play a unique role in bridging the financing gap for clean energy projects.
+Their primary mission is to demonstrate to private markets that these projects can attract and sustain financing.
+Green Banks operate on key principles: (1) offering financing rather than grants; (2) leveraging private investment alongside public investment; and (3) recycle public dollars to maximize both investment and the efficiency of each public dollar invested.
 [1]

 Source: Coalition for Green Capital